Code-Institute-Submissions/ms1_overuse_injuries/README.md

 <img src="wireframe/ms1_wireframe.jpg" width="400" height="200">

-The initial design for the web site was to have the large link buttons and associated images in alternative display in every other rows, however the implementation is yet to made.
+The initial design for the web site was to have the large link buttons and associated images in alternative display in every other row, however the implementation is yet to made.

 ## Technologies Used